Simply using your bank issued card for international purchases is easy.

 - Spend online without foreign exchange fees

-The Wise Debit card is available for users in the UK, Europe (EEA), USA, Australia, New Zealand, Singapore, and Japan.
-(Currently not available to Canadian residents)
+The Wise Debit card is available for users in the UK, Europe (EEA), USA, Canadian, Australia, New Zealand, Singapore, and Japan.

-First things first – you need to have a Wise Multi-currency Account (formerly, Borderless Account) (opens a new tab) for personal or business use before you can get the card.
+First things first – check you can get a Wise Multi-currency Account (opens a new tab) for personal or business use before you can get the card.

 With the card you can enjoy benefits like: